marvin-hansen/typedb-client-go/considerations.md

 .
 However, unlike mature RDF systems, like AnzoGraph, TypeDB doesn't work well, doesn't scale, doesn't come with machine learning, and can't even remotely compete on performance.
-To put things into perspective, the toy data example requires about 4 seconds to complete 8 queries from maybe 50 data records, which results in average latency of about 500ms per query. from my own experience, 250 ms is a "good" latency of a trivial query.
+To put things into perspective, the toy data example requires about 4 seconds to complete 8 queries from maybe 50 data records, which results in average latency of about 500ms per query.
+From my experience with TypeDB, 250 ms is a "good" latency of a trivial query.
 GridGain delivers about 50 ms latency on the exact same hardware when working on 1 million data records.
 AnzoGraph returns arbitrarily complex queries consistently below 100 ms when working on over 50 million data records, albeit in a 3 node GCP cluster.
-Omnisci performs equally on sub second latency, but on [1 billion data records](https://tech.marksblogg.com/benchmarks.html) even on a 2019 [laptop](https://tech.marksblogg.com/omnisci-macos-macbookpro-mbp.html).
+Omnisci performs equally on sub second latency on [1 billion data records](https://tech.marksblogg.com/benchmarks.html) even on a 2019 [laptop](https://tech.marksblogg.com/omnisci-macos-macbookpro-mbp.html).

 ### Final thoughts